 We know this sounds odd, but we mean it.
 1:1s are the rare occasions your manager gets to meet with you alone.
 It is very easy for it to deviate into a progress report meeting.
 Next thing you know, you’ve spent the entire meeting talking about updates, and there’s no time to talk about things that matter specifically to you.
 The best way to avoid this is to find other ways to give your manager status updates.
 Some great options include emails, StandUps, and through project management software.

 Don’t show up at a one-on-one, hoping that your manager has got everything covered.
 Even if they have a meeting agenda, you need to show up with a list of things you’d like to discuss.
 Take time to write out questions surrounding your career goals, team improvement, interpersonal issues, work policies, and any personal topics that may have an effect on your work.

 Your manager may wrap up the meeting without giving feedback.
 Perhaps they forgot or are skeptical about the delivery and/or reception.
 It falls on you to then request feedback.

-Ask specific questions about your performance, shortcomings, and strengths.
+Ask your manager constructive questions about your performance, shortcomings, and strengths.
 If you would like coaching on any aspect, ask.
 When the request comes from you, your manager is more likely to create time to help you.